-JCMOS & JBT1
+Clear CMOS & JBT1

 Clear CMOS and JBT1 are used to clear the saved system setup configuration stored in the CMOS chip.
 To clear the contents of the CMOS usng JBT1, short the two pads of JBT1 with metallic conductor such as a flathead screwdriver.
-JCMOS works the same way but is a jumper.
-Close pins 1-2 for nomral operation and pins 2-3 to clear the CMOS.
+Clear CMOS works the same way but is a push button switch.
 This will erase all user settings and revert everything to their factory-set defaults.